 Where to Stay in Phasi Charoen District, Bangkok

 At first, this looks like you have left the hustle and bustle of Bangkok behind.
-Most people head to the city centre to be close to the main attractions in Thailand’s capital.
+Most people head to the city centre to be close to the many touristy places in Bangkok.
 That can be a great idea on a short visit or for first-timers.

 If you want to get off the beaten path during your Bangkok holiday but still indulge in visits to temples in Bangkok, this is it.
 The same applies if you want to take it slow (which Bangkok’s centre doesn’t know how).